TREASURIES-Treasury yields little changed on underlying inflation outlook

 By Herbert Lash

+Gasoline prices accelerated 10.6%, while in the 12-months through August the CPI jumped 3.7% after climbing 3.2% in July.

+However, core inflation, which is of greater concern to the Fed as it strips out food and energy prices, ran at a 4.3% year-on-year rate in August from 4.7% the previous month.

-The market had anxiously awaited the report given nervousness about gasoline prices in particular, said John Luke Tyner, portfolio manager and fixed-income analyst at Aptus Capital Advisors in Fairhope, Alabama.
+The market had anxiously awaited the report given nervousness about gasoline prices, said John Luke Tyner, portfolio manager and fixed-income analyst at Aptus Capital Advisors in Fairhope, Alabama.

 "We've all seen the impact that energy prices have had the last several months, pushing costs higher, especially at the pump," he said.
 "But all in all, (the report) wasn't too much of a surprise."